i5hi/julie/README.md

     - `core`: Defines all the core logic for the auth module

-    - `handler`: Provides http wrappers for core.
+    - `dto`: Provides http wrappers for core.
+Abbreviates to Data-Transfer-Object.
+Converting IO from Http to Native.

     - `router`: Declares the http api exposed by the `auth` module.